Chapter 2: Color Theory

 Lego Batman experience

 I personally think this division of labors was really efficient.
-Each “director” was responsible for what he knew best.
+Each of them was responsible for what he knew best.

 What does this mean concretely ?
 Chris McKay was not present during lighting dailies.
-Grant and Craig Welsh were running the show in lighting since they are really good at it.
+Grant and Craig Welsh were running the show in lighting.
 And once a week, they would show the approved shots to Chris.
-The worst retake I ever had from him was : “There is an important line of dialogue by the end of the shot.
-Can you make Barbara’s face a bit brighter ?
+The worst retake I ever had from him was: “There is an important line of dialogue by the end of the shot.
+Can you make Barbara’s face a bit brighter ?”
+This shows a very smooth work relationship.

-Grant, our production designer, who would work mainly in Photoshop, actually knew about Global Illumination and our render engine : Glimpse.
+Grant, our production designer, who would work mainly in Photoshop, actually knew about Global Illumination and our render engine: Glimpse.
 That’s very rare.
-I asked him if he was trained.
-I love his answer.
+I asked him if he was trained:

 Just enough to understand the various passes that come out of rendering and the basic principles of shading and lighting. […] Physically based renderers like Glimpse and Vray are much easier to get good results from than many legacy rendering techniques… which means they’re easier for non-technically mind artists to grasp.